faviles28/Root-Swarming-Simulations/README.md

 ## Simulations

-**original_research.nlogo** contains the simulation for the non-random model of growth proposed by Ciszak et al.
+**original_research.nlogo** contains the simulation for the non-random model of growth proposed by [Ciszak et al.](https://pubmed.ncbi.nlm.nih.gov/22272246/).

 **roots_all.nlogo** contains the simulation for the all encompassing model of growth.